hakimjohnson97/Cryptolator/README.md

 ![](/screenshot.png?raw=true)

 Cryptolator is an application that encrypts and decrypts text messages and files using a given mask.
 It does this through simple addition encryption.
 It adds each byte of the text/file with the corresponding byte of the mask.
 The result is the encrypted code.
-To decrypt it simply subtracts the corresponding byte of the mask with each byte of the text/file.
+To decrypt, it simply subtracts the corresponding byte of the mask with each byte of the text/file.
 This allows two people to communicate privately providing both have access to the mask.
-The mask could be a photo they both have or a random file.
+The mask could be a photo or a random file they both have.

 ********************************************************************************
 INSTALLING